The Art of Translation

 How to Achieve Translation Excellence

 The concept of translation seems easy to embrace.
 Most people see someone taking a document and repeating it word for word into another language.
 It’s time to correct this misnomer.
 Translation—and I am going to refer to high quality translation here—involves considerably more.
 We can all understand this on the simplest level.
-Think about someone that you have spoken with that doesn’t share the same native tongue as you. at You can tell right away, can’t you?
-They may not use the verbs in the proper spot of their cheap nfl jerseys sentence or skip words to make simplistic sentences in lieu of a longer, more complex statement.
+Think about someone that you have spoken with that doesn’t share the same native tongue as you.
+You can tell right away, can’t you?
+They may not use the verbs in the proper spot of their sentence or skip words to make simplistic sentences in lieu of a longer, more complex statement.

 Now imagine if you needed something translated from English to French, would you rather have someone whose native tongue was English translate it?
 Of course not!
 You’d want your translation to flow with the language that you were translating to.
 That is a distinction and difference that can only be achieved by a masterful translator who understands all the nuances of effective translation.